-I don’t need to know how to store the “fine” wines that people age for many years, just the “table wine” (by definition meant to be drunk in the short term) that I brought home from the grocers today.
+I don’t need to know how to store the “fine” wines that people age for many years.
+I’d like to correctly store the “table wine” (by definition meant to be drunk in the short term) that I brought home from the grocers today.
 While some of the tips are based on the same ideal conditions, we needn’t be so exacting with the wines we’re not aging.

-Here are some tips for storing bottles you intend to drink (or serve) in the coming months, weeks or days rather than saving for many years:
+Here are some tips for storing bottles you intend to drink (or serve) in the coming months, weeks or days:

 Keep the temperature cool and stable.

-• Big changes in temperature can cause the wine cork to expand and contract, which means wine can seep out and air can seep in, damaging the wine.
+• Big changes in temperature can cause the wine cork to expand and contract.
+This can allow wine to seep out and air to seep in, damaging the wine.
 Don’t sweat minor temp fluctuations, though.

 • Aim for a cool temp.
 If the wine gets too hot, it can “cook,” resulting in flat aroma and flavor.
 (Wine will start to oxidize at temps above 75 degrees F.) If it’s too cold, it can freeze.

-• Wine experts can get very specific on this point, but for most table wines, a range from 50 to 65 degrees F is given.
-Experts agree that about 55 degrees F is perfect.
+• Wine experts can get very specific on this point, but for most table wines, they give a range from 50 to 65 degrees F. Experts agree that about 55 degrees F is perfect.

 • So, a cool place is ideal—which is why the wine cellar was invented.
 But a cool closet will do nicely, too.
 (Extra points if it’s dark; see below.)